kamal-stark-dev/PomodoroPro/README.md

 ## Features

-1. Customizable Timer
+1. Customizable Timer (to be added)
-2. Music Playing
+2. Music Player
-3. Google/AI Search
+3. Google/AI Search (to be added)
+4. Look Customization (to be added)

+I'll be adding these things soon.